Prabhat-Chaubey/DevOps/Revision_Questons.md

 - How do you recover a deleted branch or commit?
   - `git checkout -b <branch-name> <commit-hash>`
 - What is the `reflog` and how is it used?
+    - shows a log of all the changes made to your local Git references

 ---